-Gianmarco León-Ciliotta is an associate professor at Universitat Pompeu Fabra, Barcelona GSE and IPEG, and a research affiliate at CEPR.
+Gianmarco León-Ciliotta is an associate professor at Universitat Pompeu Fabra, Barcelona School of Economics and IPEG, and a research affiliate at CEPR and BREAD.
 He got his BA at Pontificia Universidad Catolica del Perú and his PhD from UC Berkeley (ARE).
 His research interests are in development, political and organisational economics, studying voter and politicians’ behaviour; and the organisational design and personnel policy of public sector organisations.

 Recent work by Gianmarco León-Ciliotta

 Wage policies that account for teacher preferences can achieve a more effective and equitable geographic allocation of teachers